joelvaneenwyk/js-dos-docs/Writerside/topics/Player-API.md

 # Player API

-js-dos player provide single entry point a `Dos` function, it takes two arguments:
+js-dos player provides a single entry point a `Dos` function, it takes two arguments:
-1. element where to create player window
+1. element where to create a player window
 2. options object to configure player

 ```Typescript
 Dos(element: HTMLDivElement, options: DosOptions) => DosProps;
 ```

-It returns `DosProps` to control created object
+It returns `DosProps` to a control created player

 ## Options